Multi-agent DRL-based Lane Change Decision Model for Cooperative Platooning in Mixed Traffic: Lane-Change Decision Model

 \subsection{Overview}

-The lane change process is divided into two key sections: i) lane change decision-making, and ii) trajectory planning and controling for lane change and platooning before and after lane changes.
-The specific lane change implementation is shown in Fig. \ref{fig:framework}.
-The CAV is assumed to be equipped with a comprehensive suite of sensors and communication technologies.
-These systems enable the CAV to continuously acquire the states of nearby vehicles and remote CAVs, including their positions and speeds.
+The proposed lane-change framework enables cooperative, system-level lane-change decision-making among CAVs, with the objective of facilitating platoon formation and maintenance while improving overall traffic efficiency and stability.
+The lane-change process is structured into two components: i) lane-change decision-making, which determines whether and when a lane change should be initiated based on cooperative considerations, and ii) trajectory control, which ensures safe and smooth execution of lane-change maneuvers and supports platooning behavior before and after the maneuver.

+Each CAV is equipped with onboard sensing and V2V communication, acquiring the positions and speeds of nearby vehicles through sensing and of remote CAVs through communication.
+This information feeds a multi-agent DRL-based lane-change decision model that evaluates the \emph{collective} benefit of a lane change rather than individual gain.

 When the preceding vehicle is connected, the CAV activates the CACC system to optimize its car-following behavior.
 In scenarios where the preceding vehicle lacks connectivity, the ACC system is utilized instead.
-A multi-agent DRL network is employed to make lane change decisions based on real-time information about surrounding vehicles.
-Upon deciding to change lanes, the CAV updates its lane identification and re-calibrates the data of the surrounding vehicle.
-Conversely, if no lane change is initiated, the information about surrounding vehicles remains unchanged.
-Once a lane change decision is made, a trajectory planner generates a smooth lane change trajectory based on the initial and final states of the vehicle.
-The MPC system then executes the lane change by tracking the planned trajectory.
-This decision-making and control process is repeated iteratively at each time step until the CAV completes its journey.
+Based on real-time observations of surrounding traffic, the multi-agent DRL network determines whether a lane change should be initiated to improve platoon formation, gap availability, or overall traffic conditions.
+If a lane change is executed, the CAV updates its lane identification and recalibrates the surrounding vehicle information; otherwise, the current traffic state is maintained.

+Once a lane-change decision is made, a model predictive controller (MPC) generates and tracks a smooth, dynamically feasible trajectory onto the target lane, executing the maneuver safely.
+This decision-making and control loop is performed iteratively at each time step until the CAV completes its trip.